bostonrb/bostonrb/README.markdown

 ## Testing

+We need to make sure all the gem dependencies for the test environment are installed.
+This may take several minutes:

+    rake gems:install RAILS_ENV=test

+Also, you'll need to vendor your gems:

+    rake gems:build RAILS_ENV=test
+    rake gems:unpack RAILS_ENV=test

 We are using shoulda for our testing.
 Before running them, you need to run the following to create the test database:

     rake db:create RAILS_ENV=test
-    rake gems:install RAILS_ENV=test

-Also, you'll need to vendor your gems

-    RAILS_ENV=test rake gems:unpack

-At this point, you can run them with:
+At this point, you can run unit tests with:

     rake test